metauni/metauni.github.io/about/index.md

 <img width="331" src="https://user-images.githubusercontent.com/320329/210023359-afa573ba-b5bc-4f79-aa62-8c0985d3cbd1.png">
 </p>

 If we organise great seminars they'll attract participants, which will in turn inspire more people to join in and start their own seminars, which will attract more participants, and so on.
+In pratice, what happens is that people join metauni to attend a seminar, gain over time an appreciation of how it works and how they could benefit from running one, and then they start their own seminars.

 ## History